ebi-gene-expression-group/atlas-ca-analysis/README.md

 # Atlas analysis for controlled-access datasets
-This repo initially is for the analysis of RNA sequencing data coming from European Genome-phenome Archive (EGA), but it will be extended to other sources.
+This repo initially is for the analysis of human RNA sequencing data coming from European Genome-phenome Archive (EGA), but it will be extended to other sources.

 For GTEX RNA-seq data, see https://github.com/ebi-gene-expression-group/atlas-gtex-bulk.